babelouest/glewlwyd/docs/OIDC.md

 Issuer that will be added in all ID Tokens, must correspond to your Glewlwyd instance URL.

-### Allow passing request parameter as JWT

-Allow using request parameters as JWT with `request` objects or `request_uri` links.

-### Allow request_uri to a unsecure https:// uri

-If the specified `request_uri` link points to an unsecure https:// page with invalid certificate or hostname, allow it anyway.

-Warning!
-This may lead to unsecure connections or MITM attacks.

 ### Subject type identifier

 Specify the way to identify subjects.